escobarana/streaming_monitoring_system/README.md

 | Fan         | `CFM (Cubic Feet per Minute)` |
 | Clock       | `GHz (GigaHertz)`             |

 ## Sensor Schema (JSON) - Schema Registry

-The sensor schema can be found in `generators > kafka > raspberry_sensor_schema.py`.
-This schema will ensure that every sensor record sent to the kafka topic will have this structure having always properly formatted messages.
+The sensor schema can be found in `generators > kafkaproducer > raspberry_sensor_schema.py and pc_sensor_schema.py`.
+These schemas will ensure that every sensor record sent to the kafka topic will have this structure having always properly formatted messages.

 ## Environmental Variables